ariasarch/MPS_Sample_Code/README.md

 **Parameters:**
 - **Critical for performance**: Get the crop as small as possible while keeping all your neurons inside it.
 Every pixel outside the crop is pure computation saved.
 However, leave at least 1.5× your expected cell diameter of space between the outermost neurons and the crop edges - neurons too close to the boundary are difficult for the watershed algorithm (Step 4) to correctly segment because it lacks surrounding context to distinguish them from the edge.
 - Use a rectangle crop centred on your imaging field
+- **Crop shape**: A rectangular crop is the default.
+An optional circular mask is also available - it keeps the inscribed circle of the crop and zeroes everything outside it, which is useful when a GRIN lens gives you a round field of view with dark corners
 - Adjust the offset if your field of view is not centred in the frame
 - **Tip**: Test on 10% of video or less during setup, then re-run the full pipeline once you have a crop size you are happy with

 > If you need a static 2D image of the cropped field of view for presentations or quick checks, you can export one from the Zarr output using a short Python snippet - load the array and save the mean frame as a JPEG.

+> **Optional: CNMF-E-style background removal.** Step 3a includes an optional background-removal stage that suppresses large, diffuse background before source extraction.
+Leave it on `none` (unchanged) for most recordings. `lowrank` removes the top background modes; `ring` applies a CNMF-E annulus - set the ring radius to at least one cell radius so the removed modes stay background-like and real neurons survive.
+This is most useful in preparations with strong, slowly varying background.

 ---